-In my experience, you sometimes have to adapt your language situation within your family to the individual needs of your children.
+In my experience, you sometimes have to adapt the language situation within your family to the individual needs of your children.
 Our situation right now is that we talk German within our family, but in very specific situations we switch to English or Dutch.
 This happens when we talk about experiences we had in these other linguistic contexts, when we have friends over who don’t understand or talk German or when the children are playing together.
 Our children are also exposed to Italian and Swiss German, but only during playtimes with children who speak the same language or while reading or listening to stories and songs in these languages, and during our visits to our family in Switzerland.
-(You can read more on the linguistic situation of our family here).

 Our family’s multilingual experiences inspired me to answer to some questions Suzanne Barron-Hauwaert asked in her book, which might help guide others’ linguistic situations too.

 Which language(s) do the siblings prefer to speak together?

 Our children mainly talk German to each other, but sometimes they talk Dutch or English while talking about a topic they had at school or shared with their English/Dutch friends.
 They mix the languages fairly deftly and know precisely how to use a language’s formalities at school.

 What happens when there are two or more children at different stages of language development?